-- Keep your empty water, juice and fizzy drink bottles, give them a good clean and fill them with water.
+- Keep your empty water, juice and other drink bottles, give them a good clean and fill them with water.
 Don’t forget to store water for babies and pets too.

 - Remember to store water for cooking and cleaning as well.
 You can use the water in your hot water cylinder, but store some extra in large plastic containers.

-- You can also fill plastic ice cream containers with water and keep them in the freezer.
+- You can also fill plastic food containers with water and keep them in the freezer.
 These can help keep food cool if the power is off and can also be used for drinking.

 No Phone or Internet